Bookmark saved

 She was somewhere else.

 Then her eyes focused.
 Snapped back to the present like a rubber band releasing.
-She gasped—a sharp intake of breath that sounded almost like a sob.
+She gasped—a broken half-sob.

 "Chelsea?"
 Her voice was small.
 Lost.
 The voice of someone who had been very far away.

 "I'm here."
 Chelsea pulled her into a hug, holding tight.
-Kate felt fragile in her arms, all sharp angles and thin bones.
+Kate was all sharp angles and thin bones in her arms.
 When had she gotten so small?
 Or had Chelsea just not been paying attention?
 "I'm right here.
 You're okay."

 Kate trembled in her arms.
 Not crying.
-She didn't cry anymore—hadn't in months, which was its own kind of wrong.
-But shaking.
-Like something cold had gotten into her bones and wouldn't let go.
+She didn't cry anymore—hadn't in months.
+But shaking, her teeth chattering, like something cold had gotten into her bones and wouldn't let go.
 Like she'd been standing in a freezer for hours.

 "Where were you?"
 Chelsea asked when the trembling subsided.
 She kept her voice gentle, non-threatening.
 "Just now.
 What did you see?"